cynicaloptimist/improved-initiative/CONTRIBUTING.md

 Shared data structures are located in `/common/`.
 Any interfaces in this folder are saved to localstorage or databases, so only make additive, backwards-compatible changes to them and consider backwards compatability when handling them.

+**I'm happy to provide guidance on how to approach any open issue.**

 ## Guidelines
 Here is a short list of coding guidelines (adapted from [TypeScript Coding Guidelines](https://github.com/Microsoft/TypeScript/wiki/Coding-guidelines)).
 This is not an exhaustive guide, so please be willing to make requested modifications to your code.